nipsmusic2018/nipsmusic2018.github.io/index.md

 resources.

-Deadline for submissions is **Monday October 29th at 9:00AM Pacific time**, leaving four weekends to pull this together (we hope it’s fun).
+Deadline for submissions is **Monday October 29th at 9:00AM Pacific time**, leaving a few weekends to pull this together (we hope it’s fun).

 # Organizers